 Google wants to help keep people safe both online and offline, so we don't allow the promotion of some products that cause damage, harm or injury.

-Examples of dangerous content: Recreational drugs (chemical or herbal); psychoactive substances; equipment to facilitate drug use; weapons, ammunition, explosive materials and fireworks; instructions for making explosives or other harmful products; tobacco products.
+Examples of dangerous products: Recreational drugs (chemical or herbal); psychoactive substances; equipment to facilitate drug use; weapons, ammunition, explosive materials and fireworks; instructions for making explosives or other harmful products; tobacco products.

 Google values honesty and fairness, so we don't allow the promotion of products that are designed to enable dishonest behaviour.

-Examples of products that enable dishonest behavior: Hacking software or instructions; fake documents; academic cheating products.
+Examples of products that enable dishonest behaviour: Hacking software or instructions; fake documents; academic cheating products.

-Google values diversity and respect for others, and we strive to avoid offending users, so we don't allow ads or destinations that display shocking content or promote hatred, intolerance, discrimination or violence.
+Google values diversity and respect for others.
+We strive to avoid offending users so we don't allow ads or destinations that display shocking content or promote hatred, intolerance, discrimination or violence.

-For this reason, Shopping ads don't allow the promotion of certain content where we don't offer an optimal user experience.
+For this reason, Shopping ads and free product listings don't allow the promotion of certain content where we don't offer an optimal user experience.

-Note that because these limitations are specific to Shopping ads, they do not impact policies on other Google products or platforms, where functionality differs or additional support mechanisms are in place.
+Note that because these limitations are specific to Shopping ads and free listings, they do not impact policies on other Google products or platforms, where functionality differs or additional support mechanisms are in place.

-Google wants Shopping ads to be useful, varied, relevant and safe for users, and so we've made some decisions about how we serve content on our network.
-As a result we don't allow any of the following:
+Google wants Shopping ads to be useful, varied, relevant and safe for users, so we don't allow any of the following:

-- sites that offer little unique value to users and are focused primarily on traffic generation
+- Sites that offer little unique value to users and are focused on traffic generation

-- retailers who attempt to gain an unfair advantage in Shopping campaigns
+- Retailers who try to gain an unfair advantage in Shopping campaigns

-- retailers who attempt to bypass our review processes
+- Retailers who try to bypass our review processes

 Google wants users to trust that information about them will be respected and handled with appropriate care.
 As such, our advertising partners should not misuse this information, nor collect it for unclear purposes or without appropriate security measures.

-Examples of user information that must be handled with care: full name; email address; mailing address; phone number; national identity, pension, social security, tax ID, health care, or driver's license number; birth date or mother's maiden name in addition to any of the above information; financial status; political affiliation; sexual orientation; race or ethnicity; religion.
+Examples of user information that must be handled with care: Full name; email address; postal address; phone number; national identity, pension, national insurance, tax ID, healthcare or driving licence number; birth date or mother's maiden name in addition to any of the above information; financial status; political affiliation; sexual orientation; race or ethnicity; religion.